ncatlab/nlab-content/pages/9/8/5/1/1589/content.md

 #### [[Chris Schommer-Pries]], _Topological defects, $D$-branes, and the classifications of TFTs in low dimensions_. {#schommer-pries}

 Chris explained his classification result mentioned at [[(infinity,n)-category of cobordisms]] from his thesis of extended (he suggested calling them _local_) 2d TQFT's via the explicit generators and relations he obtained on $2Cob$.
 He also showed how the [[higher category theory|higher-categorical viewpoint]] unites the following two ideas: the 'open-closed' theories and the 'field theories with defects' from Ingo Runkel and Christoph Schweigert's talk.
-He showed how both these concepts are particular examples of a single notion, namely that of a collection of natural transformations between a restriction of [[FTQFT]] $n$-functors (called "unnatural" or "supernatural" transformations to indicate that it is a transformation not of the entire functor, but just of its restriction to the 2-category of 2-manifolds with only inverttible 2-morphisms).
+He showed how both these concepts are particular examples of a single notion, namely that of a collection of natural transformations between a restriction of [[FQFT]] $n$-functors (called "unnatural" or "supernatural" transformations to indicate that it is a transformation not of the entire functor, but just of its restriction to the 2-category of 2-manifolds with only inverttible 2-morphisms).

 This is precisely the kind of viewpoint that Urs Schreiber and Jens Fjelstad [suggested](http://golem.ph.utexas.edu/category/2007/08/dbranes_from_tin_cans_part_x.html) at the [n-category cafe](http://golem.ph.utexas.edu/category/) under the slogal [D-branes from tin-cans](http://golem.ph.utexas.edu/category/2006/10/dbranes_from_tin_cans_arrow_th.html) (a D-[[brane]] is a boundary condition ordefect, a "tin-can diagram" is the naturality diagram for a higher natural transformation).

-By the way, there's much more to come from Chris, he is working on the 3d theory and much besides!
+> Cf. at *[[holographic principle of higher category theory]]* and at *[[twisted functorial field theory]]*.

 ##### Resources